 When the label says line dry or lay flat to dry, don’t put it in the dryer unless you want small clothing.
 My daughter’s sweater shrunk.
 To avoid frustration, I usually reserve this responsibility for ages 12 and up.
 If you have a responsible 8-year-old or 10-year-old, then go for it.

 Load the Washing Machine – Age 3+

 Then the kids throw in their laundry on top.
-We have a top loader, so we like to make it a game of basketball.
+We have a top loader, so we like to make throwing the laundry into a game of basketball.
 This is where the element of fun comes in!
 My daughters will often have laundry basketball competitions.
 She shoots, she scores!